flutterarc/Capture_Craft/Notes/notes.md

 # About

 * Highlevel  -
-    * users can record itself, click images,
+    * users can record himself, click images,
     * gallery app, when image is downloaded goes into gallery
     * when image is deleted goes into recycle bin.
     * When image is deleted even from recycle bin, deleted forever.